Yosefgeda/blog-app/README.md

 - Project with postgres database.
 - Tables and foreignkeys assosciated.
 - Associations between models implimented.
+- Model validations and rspec tests are added.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>